-Sometimes you’ll find some other interesting transportation options for less than a dollar, like the funicular ride up to the overlook in my home city of Guanajuato.
-Not a back view for a buck eh?
+Sometimes you’ll find some other interesting transportation options for less than a dollar, or ones that are a tad more but worth it, like the funicular ride up to the overlook in my home city of Guanajuato.
+Not a bad view for a buck-fifty, eh?

 Mexican Food & Drink for a Buck

 When I first started traveling to Mexico and staying in a little Mexican beach house we bought in Yucatan state, the peso was 10 or 11 to the dollar and prices were good if you came from the north.
 They weren’t so good that Mexico got its own chapter in The World’s Cheapest Destinations though.
 As I made the country my home later and settled into Guanajuato, the peso kept dropping against the greenback and non-imported items got steadily cheaper.
 So for the latest edition, Mexico got a full chapter.